Dejan000/Driving/README.md

 Adding the rest of the questions.

 Test implementation.
-(Maybe I'll add a quasi-test just for show.)
+(Maybe I'll add a quasi-test just for show, just because there is a lot of data to be entered and i need a couple of days for data only.)